 Cannoli Cheesecake

-This cannoli cheesecake features a rich base made with ricotta and mascarpone.
-Then it is topped off with plenty of chocolate chips.
+My cannoli cheesecake features an amazing cannoli cone crust filled with a rich and creamy cannoli filling.
 It tastes like your favorite Italian bakery treat in cheesecake form!

 a closeup of a slice of cannoli cheesecake with chocolate chips and whipped cream.